PatrickRainbolt/InfoSec/MScipher/Ver1/README.md

 Example: MSencode.py 5 'PASSWORD' 'This is a test'
 ```

-# Here are the rules to Msencode:
+# Here are the rules to MSencode:
     • Have a established alphabet key.
 Both the encode and decode process rely on a set key.
 An example is, “ABCDEFGHIJKLMNOPQRSTUVWXYZ 0123456789”.
     • Have a established first left shift value.
 An example is ‘5’.
     • Have a established Rotation key or Password.
 One rule is that the key must be made up from the established alphabet key.
 An example is ‘PASSWORD’.